5 - Nucleic Acid Structure

 - When smooth (type S) strains of S. pneumoniae are injected into mice, the mice die.
 The smooth strain of S. pneumoniae can be cultured from the blood of the dead mouse.

 - When rough (type R) strains of S. pneumoniae are injected into mice, the mice survive.
 No bacteria can be isolated from the blood of the living mouse.

-- When smooth (type S) S. pneumoniae are heat-killed and injected into mice, the mice survive.
+- When smooth (type S) S. pneumoniae are heat-killed to lyse the bacterial cells, the bacterial extract is then injected into mice, the mice survive.
 No bacteria can be isolated from the blood of the living mouse.

 - When live rough (type R) bacteria are mixed with heat-killed smooth (type S) bacteria and injected into mice, the mice die.
+Note that although neither the rough (type R) bacteria nor the heat-killed smooth (type S) bacteria can kill mice on their own, the mixture of the two kills the mice.
 The living bacteria isolated from the blood of the dead mice are smooth (type S) bacteria.

-In this final experiment, Griffith reasoned that some chemical component released from the heat-killed smooth (type S) bacteria was internalized by the rough (type R) bacteria.
-This chemical could change phenotype, converting the rough (type R) bacteria into smooth (type S) bacteria (transformation).
+In this final experiment, Griffith reasoned that some chemical released from the heat-killed smooth (type S) bacteria was internalized by the rough (type R) bacteria.
+This chemical could change phenotype, converting the rough (type R) bacteria into smooth (type S) bacteria.
+This change in phenotype is called transformation.
 The transformed bacteria then passed the type S trait to their progeny.
-Thus, the chemical responsible for transformation (in other words, the transforming principle) had properties of the genetic material (can change phenotype, is inherited); however, the actual chemical responsible for transformation was unknown.
+As a result, the chemical responsible for transformation (in other words, the transforming principle) had properties of the genetic material.
+The transforming principle changed the phenotype of the bacterial cells and is inherited when the bacterial cell divides.
+Unfortunately, Griffith did not identify the chemical responsible for transformation.